gnois/luaty/convert.md

-# This is a note to myself on how to hand convert a Lua source file to Luaty source.

-## Use a text editor with Find and Replace
+# This is a general guide on how to hand convert a Lua source file to Luaty source using a text editor with Find and Replace.

 * `local` becomes `var`